cmput404-project-2021fall/CMPUT404-project-socialdistribution/README.md

 - :black_square_button: - :white_check_mark: As an author I want to edit public posts.
 - :white_check_mark: - :white_check_mark: As an author, posts I create can link to images. (via commonmark)
 - :white_check_mark: - :white_check_mark: As an author, posts I create can be images.
-- :black_square_button: - :black_square_button: As a server admin, images can be hosted on my server.
+- :white_check_mark: - :white_check_mark: As a server admin, images can be hosted on my server.
 - :white_check_mark: - :white_check_mark: As an author, posts I create can be private to another author
 - :white_check_mark: - :white_check_mark: As an author, posts I create can be private to my friends
 - :black_square_button: - :black_square_button: As an author, I can share other author's public posts